What are Lenses?

-The most apparent distinction between mirrors and lenses are that mirrors reflect light rays (light bounces back) while light rays are refracted (pass-through) through a lens.
+The most apparent distinction between mirrors and lenses are: mirrors reflect light rays (light bounces back) while light rays are refracted (pass-through) through a lens.
 A mirror will have only one focal point, which is in front of the mirror.
 A lens has two focal points each on either side.
 In the table below, let us look at more differences between mirror and lens.